St Teresa of Avila, also known as St Teresa of Jesus, was a virgin Carmelite nun and Doctor of the Church.

 St Teresa of Avila Life History

-This fascination of the lives of the saints made Teresa and her brother Rodrigo to run away from home at the age of seven years to seek martyrdom during the fight against the Moors.
+This fascination with the lives of the saints made Teresa and her brother Rodrigo run away from home at the age of seven years to seek martyrdom during the fight against the Moors.
 However, they were rescued by their uncle who saw them rudderless away from home.

-Teresa’s mother loved to read romance novels, a habit that Teresa also adopted and become an avid reader of the same literature and other books.
+Teresa’s mother loved to read romance novels, a habit that Teresa also adopted, and became an avid reader of the same literature and other books.